 The way we speak often doesn’t make for good writing.
 We fill our sentences with more reflexive words – like very or really – than we realize.
-When written, it can make people wonder if they need to give you a tap on the head to see if you’re broken.
+When written, it can make people wonder why they’re investing their time in your work.
 Worse still, they might get bored and wonder off, never to be seen again.

 We all do this.
 It often takes a grammar program to point it out to me, even when I believe I’ve been careful.
 Personally, I’m constantly pulling out ‘just’.
 This being said, there are places for most of these words and you need to be careful how often you use them, not necessarily shy away from using them at all.